-Cargill Inc., the commodities trader that’s the largest closely held U.S. company, said it’s looking to make acquisitions even as it focuses on expanding organically.
+Cargill Inc., the agricultural commodities trader that’s the largest closely held U.S. company, said it’s looking to make acquisitions even as it focuses on expanding organically.

 The agricultural producer and trader would “probably grow best” with 40 percent of its expansion coming from deals, Chairman and Chief Executive Officer Greg Page said in an interview at Bloomberg headquarters in New York yesterday.
 The Minneapolis-based company needs to grow at about 3 1/2 times the speed of global gross domestic product to fulfill the expectations of its owners, Page said.